-First of all, you should carry much less luggage when traveling in Europe compared to Asia/Africa and South America.
+First of all, you should carry much less luggage when travelling in Europe compared to Asia/Africa and South America.

 There are more than 20 low-cost airlines in Europe, and all of them charge an extra fee if you want to check in your luggage.

-The price ranges from, 15 to 75+ euro per. bag you check in!
+The price ranges from 15 to 75+ euro per.
+A bag you check-in!
 So if you can manage with just a small backpack/carry-on, you save a ton of money.

-I traveled Norway – Portugal – Spain – Ireland – Norway with only hand luggage a while back, and all 4 flights, combined, only costed me 60 euros.
-Compare this to the 240 euros it would have cost me by checking in my luggage, it’s clear to see how much this can help your budget.
+I travelled Norway – Portugal – Spain – Ireland – Norway with only hand luggage a while back, and all four flights, combined, only cost me 60 euros.
+Compare this to the 240 euros it would have cost me by checking in my luggage; it’s clear to see how much this can help your budget.

 As I always say, “Travel Light!”

 On my Europe trips, I use and recommend my Jack Wolfskin crosswind 26.